JoachimGuth/AV-Route-Optimisation/README.md

 This project is about the route optimisation of autonomous buses circling and roaming around in a city area which is disconnected to public transport.

-The autonomous buses bring passengers living in the  city area to various destinations in the area.
-Those destinations can be public transport stations, pick up points or other homes in the area.
+The autonomous buses bring passengers living in the respective city area to various destinations located in the area.
+Those destinations can be public transport stations, pick up points, homes or other locations in the area.